orzuk/HMP/README.md

 HMM
 ===

-Implementation of Hidden Markov Model functions in C
+Implementation of functions for Hidden Markov Process in C and Matlab